 I don’t know about you but I very often have this handful of buggers in my fridge after a week of cooking my heart out.
-Same happened after preparing my mushroom ragu I just talked about.
+The same happened after preparing my mushroom ragu I just talked about.

 Most of the time other leftover herbs end up in it as well, like tarragon or basil.
 I sometimes even add salted capers or balsamic vinegar because those give it an extra touch.

-Crunchy mushroom crostini with fresh thyme and balsamic vinegar… A delicious and veggie appetizer I’m sure everyone will love!
+Crunchy mushroom crostini with fresh thyme and balsamic vinegar… A delicious and veggie appetizer that I am sure everyone will love!